sairam030/MedX/README.md

 Installation Instructions

-To install and run the Flutter Non-Linear Video Session System, please follow these steps:
+To install and run , please follow these steps:

 1. Ensure that you have Flutter and Dart SDK installed on your system.
 If not, please refer to the Flutter Installation Guide for instructions.